picardjs/docs/guide/index.md

 ```

 The `pi-component` web component acts as a container element to display the content brought in by the component (in this case `MyComponent`) of the referenced micro frontend (specified by its `source`, `format`, and - necessary in this case - `remote-name`).

+Since Picard.js only exposes web components you can always safely write them in your HTML.
+Worst thing that can happen is that nothing renders.

+That's it for the basics :tada:!

+Let's go into more details.